unbounded-tech/workflow-vnext-tag/README.md

 - **Language-Agnostic Updates:**
   Updates version references in various file types using flexible patching mechanisms (YQ and Regex).

-- **Release Management:**
-  While this repository manages versioning and tagging, you can integrate it with the separate [unbounded-tech/workflow-release](https://github.com/unbounded-tech/workflow-release) project to automate GitHub Releases.

----

 ## Workflow Inputs